bhuman/CABSL/Readme.md

 compiler will ensure that there is exactly one initial state if the option has at least one state.
 If the compiler warning for unused labels is enabled, the compiler will warn if there are unreachable states.
-There is also an assertion which checks that never more then a single transition block is executed per option and execution cycle at runtime.
+There is also an assertion which checks that never more than a single transition block is executed per option and execution cycle at runtime.
 This should catch some errors, that result from the CABSL macros not being used as intended.